 6.1. daslang-live — Live-Reload Application Host

 daslang-live is a live-reloading application host for daslang.
 Edit a .das file, save it, and the running application picks up the changes instantly — preserving windows, GPU state, game entities, and everything stored in the persistent byte store.
 No restart, no lost state.
-Applications range from games to REST APIs to MCP plugins.
+Applications range from games to REST APIs to stdio JSON-RPC integrations and MCP plugins.

 6.1.1.
 Designing for live reload